CodewithGupta-Ji/Mario-Game/README.md

 # Mario Game by Gupta Ji [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)
-This Ping pong Game is Made by Using Python 3.7.1 &amp; Pygame Modules.
+This Mario Game is Made by Using Python 3.7.1 &amp; Pygame Modules.
 Hope you will Like this Game and also you will use this Code to Make your own Version Game.

 <b><h3>To play the game, simply double click on the Mario_Game.py .</b></h3><br>
 Installing The Pygame Module: